 This article will provide a website QA cheat sheet for businesses to do quality testing at their end.

-Website QA testing refers to the process of testing your website to discover errors, bugs, or oversight mistakes that have gone unnoticed during the development process.
+Website QA testing refers to the process of testing your website to discover errors, track, log, and report bugs, or oversight mistakes that have gone unnoticed during the development process.
 This ensures that your website is of the highest possible quality and achieves the desired benchmarks.

-Website quality assurance is critical before the final product launch to ensure your customers don’t see errors and disturbing bugs.
+Website quality assurance is critical before the final website or app launch to ensure your customers don’t see errors and disturbing bugs.

 According to the Systems Sciences Institute, “The cost of fixing an error found after product release was 4 to 5 times more than one uncovered during design, and up to 100 times more than one identified in the maintenance phase.”

-Thus, fixing errors and finding bugs is crucial to preventing further product issues and wasting resources.
+Thus, fixing errors and tracking and reporting bugs is crucial to preventing further product issues and wasting resources.

 QA testing can help you resolve so many issues like-